CRModders/CosmicArchive/README.md

 # Changelogs

+## Pre-Alpha 0.1.26
+- Fixed glass slabs missing from the last update

 ## Pre-Alpha 0.1.25
 - Added stairs for seamless blocks
 - Added block state generators, which can create variants of blocks at startup